OpenTreeOfLife/phylografter/README.md

 (1) Install prerequisites.
 You can get pip from http://www.pip-installer.org/en/latest/

 <pre>
-for module in matplotlib scipy numpy biopython pyparsing ipython lxml PIL requests do
+for module in matplotlib numpy scipy biopython pyparsing ipython lxml PIL requests do
     pip install --upgrade "$module" done
 </pre>
+This builds from source, make sure a fortran compiler is installed.
+May have problem where numpy doesn't load correctly and scipy install fails - try building numpy from github source.[PEM]

 (2) Install MySQL.